Yphanikumar5/integrations/aws-redshift/README.md

 ### METRICS

 For more information about the metrics emitted by Amazon Redshift, visit the service's homepage at <a target="_blank" href="https://aws.amazon.com/redshift/">https://aws.amazon.com/redshift/</a>.

+### RECOMMENDED Metrics

+There are no recommended metrics on CloudWatch.

 ### LICENSE